Neomediatech/clamav/README.md

 ## Unofficial Signatures
 From this Dockerfile version, Unofficial Signatures are enabled by default.
-If you don't want it run the container wit env variable `UNOFFICIAL_SIGS=no`
+If you don't want it, run the container with env variable `UNOFFICIAL_SIGS=no`
 for ex: `docker run -d --name clamav -e UNOFFICIAL_SIGS=no neomediatech/clamav`